 Try This Step-By-Step Guide to Helping Children Sleep Better

 In the Hand in Hand Parenting online class, Helping Your Children with Bedtime and Sleep, Founder Patty Wipfler outlines a supportive, step-by-step process to help your child sleep, starting with changing the routine.
-You can watch a video from that class here.

 What is it you want to change?
 Do you want to set a limit on the number of stories you read, who stays in the room, or where you lay?
 Begin by deciding to change just one small part of the routine.